 12.)
 Have a text overlay on your Pinterest images:

-You should always include a text overlay – you headline on pins.
-But besides the headline, you can also include a short description of the blog or even a bit more text (for example in infographics).
+You should always include a text overlay – your headline on pins.
+But besides the headline, you can also include a short description of the blog or even a bit more text (for example, in infographics).

 But however, there are two other great strategies that work amazingly well, and we are going to talk about them next, so read on…